Assassination of Julius Caesar: Planning

 First, the conspirators discussed the addition of two other men to the conspiracy.
 Cicero, the famous orator, was trusted by both Cassius and Brutus, and had made it no secret that he considered Caesar's rule oppressive.
 He also had great popularity among the common people and a large network of friends, which would help attract others to join their cause.
 However, the conspirators considered Cicero too cautious; at that time, Cicero was over sixty, and the conspirators thought he would be too likely to put safety over speed when planning the assassination.
 Next, the conspirators considered Mark Antony, aged thirty-nine and one of Caesar's best generals.
 The conspirators were agreeing to attempt to recruit him until Gaius Trebonius spoke.
 He revealed that he had personally approached Antony the summer before and asked him to join a different conspiracy to end Caesar's life, and Antony had turned him down.
 This rejection to the old conspiracy caused the conspirators to decide against recruiting Antony.

-Now, however, a new idea took place.
+Subsequently, a new idea took place.
 Antony was strong because of his familiarity with the soldiers, and powerful due to his consulship.
 If Antony was not to join them, then they must assassinate Antony as well, lest he interfere with the conspiracy.
 Eventually, this idea was expanded upon and split the conspirators into two factions.
 The optimates, the "Best Men" of Rome, among the conspirators wanted to go back to the way things were before Caesar.
 This would entail killing both Caesar and all the men around him, including Antony, and reversing Caesar's reforms.
 The former supporters of Caesar among the conspirators did not agree to this.
-They liked Caesar's reforms, and did not want a purge of Caesar's supporters.
-However, even they agreed to kill Antony.
+They liked Caesar's reforms, and did not want a purge of Caesar's supporters; however, even they agreed to kill Antony.

 Brutus disagreed with both.
-He argued that killing Caesar, and doing nothing else, was the option they should choose.
+He argued that killing Caesar and doing nothing else was the option they should choose.
 The conspirators claimed to be acting based on the principles of law and justice, he told them, and it would be unjust to kill Antony.
 While the assassination of Caesar would be viewed as the killing of a tyrant, killing his supporters would be seen only as a politicized purge and the work of Pompey's former supporters.
 By keeping Caesar's reforms intact, they would both keep the support of the Roman people, who Brutus believed opposed Caesar the king, not Caesar the reformer, and the support of Caesar's soldiers and other supporters.
 His argument convinced the other conspirators.
 They began making plans for Caesar's assassination.